50 Most Beautiful Highway Drives in America

 The Great River Road is rich with historical sites along its entire length, and the portion in Louisiana offers a view into antebellum life.
 From Baton Rouge to New Orleans, the route includes many separate roads that wind alongside the Mississippi, passing stretches of swampland and many preserved plantation homes under broad oak canopies.

 The Acadia All-American Road is a short 40-mile journey through Acadia National Park in Maine and includes a spectacular view from Cadillac Mountain.
-As with many national parks, visitors pay $25 for a vehicle pass that lasts seven days, but there are also 16 "fee free" days throughout the year.
+As with many national parks, visitors pay $25 for a vehicle pass that lasts seven days, but there are "fee free" days scattered through the year.
 There should be time to visit Thunder Hole, where the waves really sound like thunder, and explore the tidal pools of Otter Point.

 The Mountain Maryland Byway zigzags and loops 193 miles through the mountains of the state's western corridor to encompass as much of the area's scenic beauty as possible.
 The river valleys of the Alleghenies are a sight to behold any time of year, but particularly so when the fall colors turn.
 Don't miss the Washington Street Historic District in Cumberland on the eastern end of the route.